junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Metatron slides his angel blade into his palm.
 "Now, do you want to do the honor or shall I?"

-"I'll do it," Cas says, his own angel blade in his hand, raising it close to his throat.
+"I'll do it," Cas says solemnly, his own angel blade appearing in his hand, raising high and steady, close to his throat.

-"That's not gonna happen," Dean says, emerging from behind Metatron, grabbing his angel blade and pressing it to the angel's neck.
+"That's not gonna happen," Dean says, emerging from behind Metatron, grabbing the angel blade Metatron's holding and pressing it to the angel's neck.
 "Cas, put the knife down."

 "Dean!
 What are you doing?!"
 Cas yells.
-His hand does lower the blade at the sight of Dean.
+His hand does follow the order immediately and lower the blade at the sight of Dean.

 "Whatever deal you made, scratch that."
 Dean holds one hand around Metatron's neck, locking him in place, keeping the right hand with the angel blade steady.
-"I know something's up."
+"I knew something's up."

 Metatron lets out a groaning sound.
 "I told you to come alone, Castiel!
 This is cheating!"